Kayden Jackson

 Jackson began his professional career at Swindon Town, having previously played non-league football at Albion Sports.
 During his time with Swindon he had loan spells at Swindon Supermarine and Oxford City.
 He moved to Tamworth in 2014, where he spent one season before joining Wrexham in 2015.
 He moved back into league football in 2016 when he joined Barnsley.
 He spent one season at Barnsley, including a loan at Grimsby Town.
 Jackson signed for Accrington Stanley in 2017, helping the club to win the League Two title in his first season at the club.
-In August 2018, Jackson joined Ipswich Town.
+In August 2018, Jackson joined Ipswich Town, after helping the club gain back-to-back promotions to the Premier League.
+In July 2024, Jackson joined Derby County.

 He has also represented England C at international level, making his debut in 2016.

 Club career

 Early career

 Born in Bradford, Jackson began his career playing youth football at Guiseley and hometown club Bradford City, before being released after suffering a back injury.
 Following spells on trial with Blackburn Rovers and Leeds United, he joined Northern Counties East League Division One side Albion Sports.